“Just living is not enough,” said the butterfly, “one must have sunshine, freedom, and a little flower.”

 If this is what my daughter’s childhood is made of – fuzzy black caterpillars crawling on her pajamas in the early morning light and learning hand motions to a caterpillar song in the library – then I think I will have done something right.

-Filed as Ridiculous poetry Wild child Sarah Donald Parenthood Fatherhood Motherhood Family life Charlotte Photographs of Charlotte Charlotte's toddlerhood; 12-24 months Reading Kid lit Libraries and story times Home-education Toddler curriculum Nature-base learning Emotion Love
+Filed as Ridiculous poetry Wild child Sarah Donald Parenthood Fatherhood Motherhood Family life Charlotte Photographs of Charlotte Charlotte's toddlerhood; 12-24 months Reading Kid lit Libraries and story times Home-education Toddler and preschool curriculum Nature-base learning Emotion Love

 Previous entry: She makes my heart sing, this one.